 Hi, I’m Visakan Veerasamy (call me Visa!).
-I work at ReferralCandy, and I also write for PoachedMag.
+I work at ReferralCandy, and I also cofounded Statement.
+And I write for PoachedMag.

 Singaporean.
 I was born and raised here.
 I studied and served NS here.
 I care deeply about making Singapore a more beautiful, thoughtful and loving community that we can all be proud to be a part of.

 - What is PM Lee Hsien Loong like in person?

 - Ministerial Pay: The neglected truth about financial incentives.

 - Why Singaporeans don’t feel that they belong.